Last updated on January 13, 2019

-Continuing our look at how to use the different intervals in blues playing, we come to the versatile 6.
+Continuing our series on blues soloing tricks, we look at how to use the different intervals in blues playing, we come to the versatile 6.
 The 6 is not part of the minor pentatonic or blues scales, but it can be used to great effect in a blues in a couple of ways.
 You will find the 6 in the major pentatonic and Dorian scales, which can also be used over a blues, but in this lesson, we’ll look at its effect from the perspective of the minor pentatonic and blues scales.

 First, get used to the sound of the 6 against the minor triad (1, b3, 5), with the major 3rd in there for reference, as we did in the previous lessons using the diagram below over an A7 chord, or an A drone.